| An Essay on

 split a population of human beings into sub-sets which did not contain a whole

+number of individuals.
 The concept of the branch did exist, however, and most

 of the econometric models ¾ particularly those of Leontieff ¾ were actually